 Many of the ideas explored in Gaiden were later reincorporated and expanded upon in the 3DS title Resident Evil: Revelations.
 That game also concerns an RE alumni exploring a wrecked ship fighting the undead, and there’s some betrayal and twists, but Revelations’ story is a much stupider affair.
 I may return to that game for a full review, but rather than reveal anything about the series as a whole, the game just creates a new scenario and reveals some things about that one with a bunch of people we’ve never met before… but hey!
 It’s on a boat, so they took one of the cool ideas from Gaiden.

 Other concepts reappeared in Revelations 2, such as Barry showing up as a lead and finding a psychic little girl.
-Outside of these small nods in the Revelations games, Gaiden is a title that’s gone pretty far under the radar, even among RE fans.
+Outside of these small nods in the Revelations games, Gaiden is a title that’s gone unrecognized, even among RE fans.
 In recent years, Resident Evil has bounced back with the more serious, though still crazy seventh entry, and by now almost all the spin-off titles have fallen into obscurity.
 Most of them were gimmicky and unremarkable, but if you’ve got a GameBoy Color, and happen across this game in the wild, I think you’ll be pleasantly surprised by what you’ve found.